Sonakunwar21/SonaKunwar_Portfolio/README.md

-This portfolio showcases my projects, skills, and journey in Data Analytics and Python.
+This portfolio showcases my projects, skills, and journey in Data Science and Python.